dwyl/dev-setup/readme.md

 and already have a _steep_ learning curve!

-If you have a tool or setup step you think we should be including/using,
+If you have a tool or setup step you think we should include/use,
-[please open an issue](https://github.com/dwyl/dev-setup/issues) to let us know about it!
+[please open an issue](https://github.com/dwyl/dev-setup/issues) to let us know! 🙏

 # Who?